EB-CDPHE/Data-requests/21.Boulder county HCW/README.md

 ### **1. Check Dr Justina Patient data**

 `CDPHE_Case_Classification=confirmed` for >90% of patients.
-Patients with other response options are excluded. `HCW=missing` for >98% of confirmed cases.
+Patients with other response options are excluded.

+`HCW=missing` for >98% of confirmed cases.
 Therefore, values of the four Occupation variables are scanned for "healthcare" and used to impute missing values of HCW.
 Occupations, e.g. Agriculture, Grocery, and Retail, all have sub-categories, one of which is "Healthcare".
 If HCW was missing and the patient had a sub-category of 'healthcare' then HCW was set to 'yes'. cases.

+`Specimen_Collection_Date = missing` for about half of patients.

-The variable names and their attributes for the Montrose vaccine clinic line listing are [here](./Documents/PROC_Contents.Montrose_Fix.pdf).
+The variable names and their attributes for the combined dataset are

-### **2. Link ProfileID and KEY variable (DOB:LAST:FIRST) and filter on CEDRS cases**
+### **2. Add ReportedDate from CEDRS to Dr Justina Patient data on confirmed cases**

+Access and curate CEDRS data and keep case status and date variables.
+Sort both datasets and merge using ProfileID and EventID.

 <u>NOTES for CEDRS66.Profiles dataset:</u>